cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

   #pragma // empty pragma trick to get rid of trailing semicolons at effect compile time
 ```

-Meanwhile, same as the macro system in C/C++, the mechanism does nothing on checking [macro hygiene](https://en.wikipedia.org/wiki/Hygienic_macro),<br>
-So any problem comes with it will have to be dealt with by developers manually:
+Meanwhile, same as the macro system in C/C++, the mechanism does nothing on checking [macro hygiene](https://en.wikipedia.org/wiki/Hygienic_macro).
+Any issues will have to be dealt with by developers manually:
 ```glsl
 // please do be careful with unhygienic macros like this
 #define INCI(i) do { int a=0; ++i; } while(0)